webtactics/gloucesterthunderboltsswimmingclub/events/2025-26/251004-05-Port-Macquarie-LC-Qualifying-Meet.md

 PLEASE NOTE - QUALIFYING TIMES APPLY FOR THE FOLLOWING EVENTS:
-Events 1 & 2 need a 200m freestyle time of 4:20
+Events 1 & 2 need a 200m freestyle time of 4:20</br>
-Events 25 & 26 need a 400m freestyle time of 6:45
+Events 25 & 26 need a 400m freestyle time of 6:45</br>
-Events 27 & 28 need a 200 IM time of 4:20
+Events 27 & 28 need a 200 IM time of 4:20</br>
-Events 51 & 52 need a 400m freestyle time of 6:45
+Events 51 & 52 need a 400m freestyle time of 6:45</br>

-1. An area approved meet conducted under rules of SAL and SNSW Ltd. This is a qualifying meet.
+1. An area approved meet conducted under rules of SAL and SNSW Ltd. This is a qualifying meet.</br>
-2. Online entries only via Swim Central.
+2. Online entries only via Swim Central.</br>
-3. All events are timed finals.
+3. All events are timed finals.</br>
 4. Entry Fee $8.00 per event, which includes SNSW $1.50 Levy.
 Entry fee for 25m events $6.00.
-NORMAL POOL ENTRY APPLIES
+NORMAL POOL ENTRY APPLIES</br>
 5. Medals will be awarded to 1st, 2nd & 3rd in 50m & 100m events – to each age group as follows: - 6/u, 7/8, 9/10.
 Prizemoney will be awarded to 1st, 2nd & 3rd in 50m & 100m events – to each age group as follows: - 11/12, 13/14, 15/16/17 over & for each
 Open event irrespective of age & to 1st, 2nd & 3rd in 200m events to each age group 12/u & 13/o.